FINDING A DOMESTIC VIOLENCE LAWYER IN NEW JERSEY

 The state of New Jersey has enacted tough laws to protect victims of domestic violence.
 This includes the Prevention of Domestic Violence Act (PDVA), which provides the primary protection for victims.
 Many different criminal acts could potentially qualify as domestic violence under the PDVA, including:

 Further, a violation of a previous domestic violence order could also potentially qualify as a separate offense under this statute.
 Ultimately, all domestic violence cases face review on a case-by-case basis.
-If you were a victim, you should consult with an experienced New Jersey domestic violence lawyer immediately.
+If you have been a victim, you should consult with an experienced New Jersey domestic violence lawyer immediately.
+Contact the Law Offices of Jordan B. Rickards to experience professional legal services.

 WHAT OPTIONS ARE AVAILABLE TO VICTIMS OF DOMESTIC VIOLENCE

 - Protective orders: A protective order is a court order that prohibits an offender from abusing or harassing the victim.
-The precise terms of a protective order can vary, though it could require the offender to move out of the victim’s house, stop showing up at their workplace, or stop contacting them altogether.
+The precise terms of a protective order can vary, though it could require the offender to move out of the victim’s house, stop visiting their workplace, or stop contacting them altogether.

 - Family law relief: If you have children, you may be able to get immediate relief in a family law case.
 This could potentially include temporary child custody while the domestic violence case is ongoing.